Ohio Impromptu: The story

-The narrative, written in the past tense, tells a story of someone, possibly Listener himself, who in a “last attempt to obtain relief” following the loss of a loved one, moves away to the Isle of Swans, a place where they never had been together.
-In doing this he completely disregards their warning, when they appeared to him in a dream: “Stay where we were so long alone together, my shade will comfort you.”
+The narrative, written in the past tense, tells a story of someone, possibly Listener himself, who in a "last attempt to obtain relief" following the loss of a loved one, moves away to the Isle of Swans, a place where they never had been together.
+In doing this he completely disregards their warning, when they appeared to him in a dream: "Stay where we were so long alone together, my shade will comfort you."

-He soon realises that he has made “a terrible mistake.
-Familiar surroundings could have soothed and ‘sedated’ him through their long association with his loved one, but unfamiliar surroundings accentuate his total sense of deprivation.
-In his bereaved state, everything conspires to remind him of what he has lost.”
+He soon realises that he has made "a terrible mistake.
+Familiar surroundings could have soothed and 'sedated' him through their long association with his loved one, but unfamiliar surroundings accentuate his total sense of deprivation.
+In his bereaved state, everything conspires to remind him of what he has lost."
 For whatever reason he is unable to go back, to undo what he had done.
-He is plagued by night terrors, something he had suffered from in the past, so far back in fact it was “as if [they had] never been.”
-As a result, he finds he can’t sleep.
+He is plagued by night terrors, something he had suffered from in the past, so far back in fact it was "as if [they had] never been."
+As a result, he finds he can't sleep.

-One night, however (which could just as easily have been "Once upon a time"), as he is sitting with his head in his hands and trembling all over, a man appears from nowhere.
-He explains that he has been sent by the man’s loved one to bring him comfort, at which point he pulls “a worn volume from the pocket of his long black coat and [reads from it] till dawn”, after which he vanishes without another word.
-We learn that it is a “sad tale”, but no more.
-This continues night after night: the man appears “unheralded” and “without preamble” begins to read, and disappears at dawn “without a word”.
+However, one night (which could just as easily have been "Once upon a time"), as he is sitting with his head in his hands and trembling all over, a man appears from nowhere.
+He explains that he has been sent by the man's loved one to bring him comfort, at which point he pulls "a worn volume from the pocket of his long black coat and [reads from it] till dawn", after which he vanishes without another word.
+We learn that it is a "sad tale", but no more.
+This continues night after night: the man appears "unheralded" and "without preamble" begins to read, and disappears at dawn "without a word".

-Eventually the “loved one” determines that this has gone on long enough, so, after completing his reading one last time, the man remains and explains that this will be his final appearance.
+Eventually, the "loved one" determines that this has gone on long enough.
+After completing his reading one last time, the man remains and explains that this will be his final appearance.
 He has been told that his comforting is no longer needed and he is no longer empowered to return even if he wanted to.
-For a time the two, who through the many nights of readings had grown “to be as one”, sit on in silence buried in “profounds of mind … as though turned to stone”.
+For a time the two, who through the many nights of readings had grown "to be as one", sit on in silence buried in "profounds of mind … as though turned to stone".

-David Warrilow recalls Beckett’s advice to him when he undertook the role: “Now, the most useful intention that Beckett gave me early on in the Ohio Impromptu experience was to treat it like a bedtime story and let it be soothing.”
+David Warrilow recalls Beckett's advice to him when he undertook the role: "Now, the most useful intention that Beckett gave me early on in the Ohio Impromptu experience was to treat it like a bedtime story and let it be soothing."